faceteep/neural-nets-and-flying-saucers/presentation-outline.md

   - Classification vs Regression problems
   - Training
   - Models (All gets saved in a model for future use)

+**NEW**

+## Applications

+- Image and Speech Recognition: Machine learning algorithms are extensively used for recognizing images and speech.
+For example, facial recognition in photos and voice assistants like Siri or Alexa.
+- Medical Diagnosis: AI and machine learning are used to identify diseases and assist in diagnosing based on medical imaging, genetic information, or other data.
+- Self-Driving Cars: Machine learning algorithms help in making decisions for autonomous vehicles, including recognizing objects, predicting pedestrian behavior, and navigating.
+- Natural Language Processing (NLP): Used in applications like language translation (Google Translate), chatbots, and sentiment analysis.

+## But how these systems work

+### Solving problems with traditional programming

+- imagine a developer is asked to write a program that can detect wether someone was going over the speed limit
+- they would probably come up with something like this.
+- Even without programming experience, it isn't difficult to see that the functions takes three inputs...
+- A straightforward programming task using a clear function/algorithm for deciding whether the are classified as true or false

+### Solving problems with Machine Learning

+- Now what if we asked the programmer to write a function that can classify any image as a circle, triangle, or square
+- They could perhaps start by defining rules, like counting three sides for a triangle, look for round edges for a circle
+- Now what if the shapes were hand drawn?
+Is this a circle, or a square?
+- They would quickly realize that writing a program, or a function, to perform this task is unfeasible due to the variabilty in hand drawn shapes

 *We'll now look at a model I trained for the research I'll be demoing.
 Specifically I want to demonstrate the exact ML dev ops data scientists follow when developing a new model.*